PE & SPORTS’ PREMIUM STATEMENT

 Specialist coaches led Golden Time activities; increasing pupils’ opportunity and willingness to engage with physical activities.

-The Elite Dance group were runners up in the London Youth Games ‘Shake it Out’ competition; having competed against schools across London.
-They were invited to perform their act at the London Youth Games, representing Lambeth.
+The Elite Dance group were winners of the LYG Got Talent competition; having competed against schools across London.
+They were invited to perform their winning act at the opening ceremony of the London Youth Games.

-The Elite Gymnastics Squad (Years 3&4) came 3rd place in the London Youth Games Key Steps 2 Gymnastics competition.
+The Elite Gymnastics Squad (Years 3&4) came 3rd & 5th place in the Lambeth Key Steps 2 Gymnastics competition.

-The Year 5 & 6 Cricket Team were runners up in the Lambeth School Games Kwik Cricket competition.
+The Year 4 Cricket Team were winners of the Lambeth School Games Kwik Cricket competition.

 The Year 6 Athletics Team were runners up in the Lambeth School Games Quadkids Athletics competition.